jackdoe/programming-for-kids/week-012.md

     app.run(host="127.0.0.1",port=8000,debug=True)
 ```

 start the script, see what it does, try to debug how `tokens` changes.
+Inspect your cookies, try to hack it, login from private mode and steal the cookie from the console.